dianatataru/Timema-SV-Methods/README.md

 t_crist_refug_cen4120.2 /uufs/chpc.utah.edu/common/home/gompert-group3/projects/timema_SVmethods/genomes/t_crist_refug_cen4120_hap2.fasta.masked
 ```

 Cactus minigraph does require designating a reference, and you can actually designate multiple to use as the basis for VCF files (with command --vcfReference).
+The cactus publication runs on twp different references and chooses the longest one.
 Other commands that I haven't run yet but could include if the graph seems weird, are --permissiveContigFilter and --noSplit (which disables chromosome splitting).
+Also, --vcfbub by default flattens the vcf and removes nested variants.
+If I want that not to happen, I have to set --vcfbub 0.
+This might make downstream annotation harder.
+Other things to note on this graph: minigraph only uses SVs > 50 bp in graph construction, and also clips out stretches of sequences >= 10 kb that do not align to minigraph.
 Now starting the minigraph pipeline with script ```run_cactus-pangenome.sh```:

-Not working in SBATCH. error is: environment:ancestorsmlmp.py not found.

 ```
 #!/bin/bash